Fleeting beauty: Cherry Blossom Festival’s joyous return amid a pandemic’s shadow

 “You don’t know when the cherry blossoms will bloom,” Jennifer added.
 “It’s a reminder that you’re on nature’s time.
 So get on board or you’ll miss it.”

-Around the basin curve again, not far from where Busse was sprawling, a young Black woman in a striking, long pink flowered kimono smiled beatifically, an antidote to lingering pandemic sadness.
+Around the basin curve again, not far from where Busse was sprawling, a young woman in a striking, long pink flowered kimono smiled beatifically, an antidote to lingering pandemic sadness.

-Lianne St. Jules, a 32-year-old from Gaithersburg Md., had lost no person dear to her to covid.
+Lianne St. Jules, a 32-year-old from Gaithersburg, Md., had lost no person dear to her to covid.
 She quit her job as a supervisor at a pet resort due to an injured shoulder, then relished the time spent at home cooking and organizing with her longtime boyfriend, keeping guard over her health.
 But there was one thing she did miss: attending the Cherry Blossom Festival, which she had been doing annually since she was as a teenager.

 St. Jules became so enraptured by Japanese culture that she joined the Japan-America Society of Washington D.C. and paid for lessons from a Japanese sensei, or teacher, in the proper way to wear a kimono.
 The festival had become an opportunity to demonstrate her knowledge and share it with the public.
 She has a clear preference for the casual Yukata, made of unlined, summer-weight fabric with shorter sleeves, despite the urging of her sensei to up her game.